 The natural cycle is characterized by these three phases in sequential order: growth, sustenance and destruction.
 Destruction plays as important a function as development in order to protect our ecosystem and preserve order.
 Multi-layer packaging is one of the most widely used plastics worldwide.
 In the last 20 years, trillions of packets have ended up in bodies of water and landfills.
 Globally, governments, scientists, innovators, companies and entrepreneurs are searching for eco-friendly alternatives, but MLP does not currently have a widely developed alternative.

 Creating understanding is the first step to the solution.
 Knowledge of the products/brands that have caused our planet irreversible harm and highlight their alternative eco-friendly brands/products.
-To understand the extent of harm caused to our environment by packaging emissions, a comprehensive report to be submitted and shared with key stakeholders-govt. bodies and policymakers across states, faith-based organisations, bureaucrats, media through beats, NGOs, alliances, etc.
+To understand the extent of harm caused to our environment by packaging emissions, a comprehensive report is to be submitted and shared with key stakeholders-govt. bodies and policymakers across states, faith-based organisations, bureaucrats, and media through beats, NGOs, alliances, etc.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.